Kevin Fiala: Playing career

 In the 2016–17 season, Fiala made the Predators opening night roster.
 In his rookie NHL season, Fiala appeared in 54 games and scored 11 goals.
-He was assigned to the Admirals throughout the year and recorded with 19 points in 22 games.
+He was assigned to the Admirals throughout the year and recorded 19 points in 22 games.
 In the post-season, after a first round sweep of the Chicago Blackhawks, in which he collected two goals (including the overtime game winner in Game 3), Fiala suffered a broken left femur on 26 April 2017, playing in the opening game of the second round of the Stanley Cup playoffs.
 In the second period of the game against the St. Louis Blues, Fiala's left knee collided with the end boards after being checked by St. Louis Blues defenseman Robert Bortuzzo.
 Fiala was removed from the ice on a stretcher to a waiting ambulance and transported to Barnes-Jewish Hospital in St. Louis.
 Fiala fractured his left femur thus ending his 2017 playoff participation.

 During the 2018–19 season, having tallied 10 goals and 32 points in 64 games with the Predators, Fiala was traded at the trade deadline to the Minnesota Wild in exchange for Mikael Granlund on 25 February 2019.
 On 11 September 2019, Fiala signed a two-year extension with the Wild.

 On 16 August 2021, Fiala agreed to a one-year, $5.1 million contract with the Wild.

 On 29 June 2022, Fiala as an impending restricted free agent was traded by the Wild to the Los Angeles Kings in exchange for defenseman Brock Faber and a first-round pick in 2022.
 After the trade, Fiala was immediately signed to a seven-year $55.125 million contract extension with the Kings.

-On January 5, Fiala was named to the 2023 NHL All Star Game, his first selection in his career.
+On 5 January, Fiala was named to the 2023 NHL All Star Game, his first selection in his career.
+Although he saw a slight decrease in his point production, Fiala led the team in assists with 49, while teammate Adrian Kempe led in goals.